apache/mxnet/docs/install/index.md

   options(repos = cran)
   install.packages("mxnet")
 ```
-Change cu92 to cu80, cu90 or cu91 based on your CUDA toolkit version.
+Change cu92 to cu90, cu91 or cuda100 based on your CUDA toolkit version.
 Currently, MXNet supports these versions of CUDA.
+Note : You also need to have cuDNN installed on Windows.
+Check out this [guide](https://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html#installwindows) on the steps for installation.

 </div> <!-- END of GPU -->
 </div> <!-- END - Windows R -->